Table Of Contents

 - What’s the Difference Between an MDL and Class Action?

 - Potential Defendants in Lawsuits

 - Get a Free Lawsuit Evaluation With Our Lawyers

 What is Aqueous Film Forming Foam?

-Aqueous film forming foam (AFFF) is a toxic firefighting foam that has been used for decades in the United States to extinguish flammable liquid fires.
-AFFF is commonly used in firefighting training exercises, in ships and on military facilities.
+Aqueous film-forming foam (AFFF) is a toxic firefighting foam that has been used for decades in the United States to extinguish flammable liquid fires.
+AFFF is commonly used in firefighting training exercises, in ships, and in military facilities.

 According to the Environmental Protection Agency (EPA), toxic chemicals in some AFFF firefighting foam solutions may increase the risk of potential health risks and adverse health effects including prostate cancer, kidney cancer, pancreatic cancer, testicular cancer, and thyroid disease.

 Related Article: Aqueous Film Forming Foam (AFFF) Lawsuit

 What are Forever Chemicals?

 AFFF firefighting foam contains water and other “forever chemicals,” including ethylene and propylene glycol, which extend the life of the foam.
 Firefighting foam creates a concentrate mixed with water, which is available in 3% and 6% formulas, depending on how much water is in the mix.